Tur-1/My-MVC-Framework/README.md

 ---------------------------------------------

-Specifying a Custom Database Connection
-Occasionally, you may need to set a custom connection for database queries made by the Validator.
-To accomplish this, you may prepend the connection name to the table name:
+Specifying a Custom Database Connection, To accomplish this you may prepend the connection name to the table name:

 ```php